Image Demoireing in RAW and sRGB Domains: Limitation

 \section{Limitation}

-While we propose employing both RAW and sRGB images for moiré pattern removal, and design RGISP to integrate color information from coarsely demoiréd sRGB features with demoiréd RAW features during the ISP stage, achieving flawless color restoration in scenes with significant color deviations remains a challenging task.
+While we propose to utilize paired RAW and sRGB images for moiré pattern removal and design RGISP to learn a device-dependent ISP, performing color restoration in scenes with significant color deviations remains a challenging task.

-Fig.~\ref{fig:limitation} demonstrates two scenes where the input images containing moiré patterns display noticeable color discrepancies compared to the ground truth images.
-While our proposed method effectively removes moiré patterns and partially corrects the color, it falls short of fully mapping the colors to those present in the ground truth.
-Currently, there is only one dataset, TMM22 dataset~\cite{yue2022recaptured}, available for image demoiréing with RAW-RGB pairs.
+Fig.~\ref{fig:limitation} demonstrates two scenes where the moiréd input images exhibit noticeable color discrepancies compared to the ground-truth images.
+While our proposed method effectively removes moiré patterns and partially corrects the color, it falls short of fully mapping the colors to those present in the ground-truth images.
+Currently, there is only one dataset, TMM22 dataset~\cite{yue2022recaptured}, available for image demoiréing with the RAW-sRGB image pairs.
 However, the images in the training set of TMM22 are limited to a size of 256$\times$256, which may constrain the model's capacity to learn global color mapping.
-To overcome this limitation, one possible solution is to collect a RAW-RGB paired image demoiréing dataset with a higher resolution, which will be our future work.
+To overcome this limitation, one possible solution is to collect a new paired RAW-sRGB image demoiréing dataset with a higher resolution, which will be our future work.